gikwegbu/quick_docs/server/README.md

 ## PORT Config
 When creating the port, use either the process.env.PORT if available (i.e will be available when you host the app) or 3001.
 Also, pass '0.0.0.0' into the app.listen(), as a wildcard to accept any ip address that wants to access the endpoints...

-## Safe Guarding your Database Credentials with dotenv
+## Safe Guarding your Database Credentials with dotenv(gd27cAq9qBnaU5qtnikwegbu)
 1. Install the dotenv package first of all.
 2. Create a .env file and store your credentials, username=kdfakdkfa password=lkasdjfkads
 3. Require the dotenv package in your mongoose file,